chuckcscccl/rustlr/appendix.md

 ```
 This is not just easier to write, but when generating the AST for C automatically, we'd prefer to have a simple tuple struct
 (` struct declarator(Option<pointer>,direct_declarator)`)  instead of
 an enum with two variants.
-Rustlr allows the ? operators and transforms this
+Rustlr recognizes the ? operator and transforms this
 to
 ```
 declarator --> P  direct_declarator